“How do you travel independently through a place when you don’t know the language?”

 When in doubt, use the ‘point and shrug’ method

 When I first moved to Taiwan I had to open a bank account on my own.
-I was a Mandarin beginner back then and couldn’t read the paperwork so I shrugged and handed it to the lady at the desk with a meek, I’m sorry I don’t get it can you help me?, smile.
-She was understanding and took a pen and filled in the forms for me.
+I was a Mandarin beginner back then and couldn’t read the paperwork, so I shrugged and handed it to the lady at the desk with a meek, I’m sorry I don’t get it can you help me?, smile.
+She was understanding, took a pen and filled in the forms for me.

 When I needed some help fixing my bicycle in rural Cambodia, I rode up to a house that had a workshop, pointed to the bike seat, and did the same shrug and smile.
 The man cheerfully fixed it for me (no charge) as an adorable group of kids ran over to say hello – the only English word they knew.
 I rode away with a functioning bike seat, no words needed.

 With a few exceptions, locals are typically pretty understanding that I don’t know how to speak Khmer, Thai, or the language of whatever place I’m in.
 It’s easy enough to communicate using hand gestures and facial expressions if that’s all you’ve got.
 That said…

 Learning how to say at least ‘hello‘ and ‘thank you‘ makes you more likable as a foreigner.
 When I need something, instead of barging into a place and spouting off my needs and desires in English, I open with a greeting in the local language.
 It’s polite, it shows I’m trying, and it indicates respect.

 I usually learn this by asking the first local I interact with.
 Maybe it’s a person at the guesthouse, someone selling me a SIM card, or the taxi driver from the airport.
 Generally they’re delighted that I asked and wanted to know, sharing the information happily.